ryantate13/js-cli/README.md

 #### Working with CSV, TOML or YAML data

 Powered by the [Papa Parse](https://www.papaparse.com/), [@ltd/j-toml](https://www.npmjs.com/package/@ltd/j-toml) and [yaml](https://www.npmjs.com/package/yaml) libraries respectively.
 Refer to external documentation for specifics as to their functionality.
 Each library is available to handler functions as the global variables `CSV`, `TOML` and `YAML`.
-The `CSV` global wraps Papa Parse to enable header parsing by default for csv data and to offer a `stringify` function vs. the upstream `unparse`, bringing it in line with the interface available in `JSON` and other supported data formats.
+The `CSV` global is actually a wrapper around Papa Parse to enable header parsing by default for csv data and to offer a `stringify` function (vs. the upstream `unparse`), bringing it in line with the interface available in `JSON` and the other supported data formats.

 ```bash
 # csv with header row